lino-framework/lino/docs/ref/files.rst

 .. xfile:: .dtl

 Configuration file that describes the layout of (one tab of) a :term:`Detail Window`.
+See :doc:`/topics/dtl`.

 .. xfile:: settings.py